Hoop Dreams

 Hoop Dreams is a 1994 American documentary film directed by Steve James, and produced by Frederick Marx, James, and Peter Gilbert, with Kartemquin Films.
 It follows the story of two African-American high school students, William Gates and Arthur Agee, in Chicago and their dream of becoming professional basketball players.

 Hoop Dreams was originally intended to be a 30-minute short film produced for PBS; the filming of the special led to five years of filming and 250 hours of footage.
 Hoop Dreams premiered at the 1994 Sundance Film Festival, where it won the Audience Award for Best Documentary.
-It won numerous other awards in the 1994 season, although it was not nominated for the Academy Award for Best Documentary Feature.
+It won numerous other awards in the 1994 season, although it was not nominated for the Academy Award for Best Documentary Feature, which led to a massive public outcry.
 Despite its length (171 minutes) and unlikely commercial genre, it received high critical and popular acclaim, and grossed over $11 million worldwide.

 Hoop Dreams was ranked #1 on the Current TV special 50 Documentaries to See Before You Die.
 In 2005, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+The International Documentary Association's members ranked Hoop Dreams as the best documentary of all time in 2007.